 Generally speaking, outside of its kettle-shaped charcoal grills, Weber opts for cabinet-style grills with a side burner, small prep space, and hooks for accessories on the side.
 One of our favorite models for design is the Weber Q3200.

 Char-Broil has a smaller selection but is slightly more varied in look.
 Grills have a modern aesthetic that's simple and slightly more utilitarian.
-That said, they also often include prep space and side burners, along with infrared grilling technology that allows users to cook at higher temperatures without losing tenderness and flavor.
+They also often include prep space and side burners, along with infrared grilling technology that allows users to cook at higher temperatures without losing tenderness and flavor.

 Weber vs Char-Broil: Performance

-Weber grills have a good reputation that's reflected in the brand recognition they've accrued, and this is primarily down to reliability and the solid performance of their grills.
+Weber grills have a good reputation reflected in the brand recognition they've accrued, primarily down to reliability and the solid performance of their grills.
 Charcoal and gas models alike are known for excellent heat distribution and control, making them ideal for most novice and experienced grillers.
 Their gas grills also come with durable burners that generate consistent, even heat.

 Char-Broil isn't dissimilar, though their products are primarily known for the brand's TRU-Infrared technology.
-This tech is all about being able to cook at high temperatures without sacrificing the moisture and flavor of the food and helps to prevent uneven heat distribution.
+This tech is all about cooking at high temperatures without sacrificing the moisture and flavor of the food and helps prevent uneven heat distribution.

 Grills from both brands are suitable for cooking at high heats and going low and slow, though outside of gas grills, Weber is king for charcoal, and Char-Broil has a substantial electric grill offering.
 We also love the Char-Broil Gas2Coal Hybrid Grill, which combines the best of gas and charcoal.